Xinglab/rMATS-DVR/README.md

 ###1. rMATS-DVR_Result.txt
 	 Ref_allele: reference allele.
 	 Alt_allele: alternative allele.
+	 RNA-seqStrand: RNA strand from which the RNA-seq reads are originated.
+Only valid when --ReadStranded is applied in rMATS-DVR.
 	 Sample1_Alt: read counts of alternative allele in sample 1, replicates are separated by comma.
 	 Sample1_Ref: read counts of reference allele in sample 1, replicates are separated by comma.
 	 Sample2_Alt: read counts of alternative allele in sample 2, replicates are separated by comma.